Jack, Joseph and Morton Mandel Center for the Humanities, 312

 Hebrew University Jerusalem, B.A.

-She has published extensively in the field of Israeli and Palestinian art, with special emphasis on issues pertaining to gender, nationalism, religion, trauma, exile, hybridity and their manifestations in the visual arts.
-Her book, "Palestinian Art " (Reaktion Books, London, 2006) was awarded a “Polonsky Prize for Originality and Creativity in the Humanistic Disciplines” in 2007.
-She has curated several exhibitions of Israel and Palestinian artists, among them "Home" (1997) with Jack Persekian at Gallery Anadiel, Jerusalem and "Dor Guez: 100 Steps to the Mediterranean" (2012) with Dabney Hailey at the Rose Art Museum.
+ExpertiseGannit Ankori has published and lectured extensively about modern and contemporary art from a global perspective, with emphasis on issues pertaining to gender, national identity, religion, trauma, exile, hybridity and their manifestations in the creative arts.
+Her book, "Palestinian Art " (Reaktion Books, London, 2006) was awarded the prestigious “Polonsky Prize for Originality and Creativity in the Humanistic Disciplines”.
+In addition to her many publications, she has also curated several exhibitions on Israeli and Palestinian art, e.g., "Home" (1997) with Jack Persekian at Gallery Anadiel, Jerusalem and "Dor Guez: 100 Steps to the Mediterranean" (2012) with Dabney Hailey at the Rose Art Museum.

-Her current projects include a theoretical study on “Visual Epistemology: The Work of Art as a Source of Knowledge” and a forthcoming book, based on ongoing research being conducted at Harvard University’s Women’s Studies in Religion Program, titled "A Faith of Their Own: Women Artists Re-Vision Religion."
+Gannit's current projects include a theoretical study on “Visual Epistemology: The Work of Art as a Source of Knowledge”; a forthcoming book, based on ongoing research being conducted at Harvard University’s Women’s Studies in Religion Program, titled "A Faith of Their Own: Women Artists Re-Vision Religion"; an edited volume of artist texts by Larry Abramson; and a project on "Trauma and Art".

 |EL||94a||Experiential Learning Practicum|